 Branch Out: Talking Trees

-Midwinter may not seem ideal for walking in the Royal Botanic Gardens, but it’s actually prime time for admiring trees’ intricate branching structures.
+Midwinter may not seem ideal for walking in the Royal Botanic Gardens, but it’s actually prime time for admiring the intricate branching structures of the trees.
 Many of them have dropped their leaves, so arboriculture manager Will Jones can more easily point out how amazing they are.
 Learn about trees’ seasonal changes while warming up on this walk, and get a cup of botanical-inspired tea at the end too.
 Branch Out: Talking Trees is on 30 July, plus every day at 10.30am there’s a free guided walk exploring garden highlights.

 #IAMWOMAN by Jody Haines

 The #IAMWOMAN exhibition is the end point of photographic artist Jody Haines’ social portrait project, which involved intimate one-on-one sessions with her subject-collaborators.
 These large-scale portraits explore female representation, and invite viewers to ponder what it means to be a woman.
-11 July-4 August.
+11 July to 4 August.

 Save money and your sanity with Signal’s program of free winter school holiday workshops.
 Kids can safely get busy with aerosol paint in Street Art Mentoring (10-12 July).
-Mix and match beats in DJing with Kalyani (4-5 July).
+Mix and match beats in DJing with Kalyani (4 July).
 Make a pinhole camera and develop their own pictures in Analogue Photography (4-5 July).
 Embroider textile wallhangings with Bats of Leisure (9-12 July).
-Sew felt friends in Softies (6 July) and hand-mould trinkets and pendants in Air Dry Clay (13 July).
-Or drop in to Signal Open Artspace and get creative on their own terms with new materials each week (Saturday 6, 13 and 20 July).
+Or drop in to Signal Open Artspace and get creative on their own terms with new materials each week (Saturdays 29 June and 6, 13 and 20 July).